 Different Categories of Western Religion Devotees

 We can divide those involved in organized religion into categories.
 These groups range from fringe believers to extremists.
 Each group is subject to varying degrees of activism.
 The level of allegiance depends on the exposure to groupthink manipulation programming.
-The more you expose yourself to propaganda, the more susceptible you become too radical ideas.
+The more you expose yourself to propaganda, the more susceptible you become.

 1) The fringe believer gives the outward appearance of allegiance to the religion.
 They attend meetings at special celebrations and festivals.
 These people are the most likely to have investigated their religion’s origins.

 Family or cultural tradition holds the fringe believer captive to the belief system.
 However, they see inconsistencies.
 Unfortunately, they will go along with many of the negative social biases.
 They submit to the discriminatory practices even though they understand they are harmful.